maiaiia/uni-lecture-notes/Sem II/OS/The Exec Command.md

 Date: March 27th, 2025
 ___

-Say we want to execute the command `grep -E abc a.txt`
+Say we want to execute the command `grep -E abc a.txt` within a c program

 |       |                          Search Path                           |                             No Search Path                              |
 | :---: | :------------------------------------------------------------: | :---------------------------------------------------------------------: |